SneakyPeet/whats-that-function/_functions/clojure.core/comment.md

 The expressions are completely ignored, meaning they are not evaluated.

-Lets see why this is useful by first comparing the comment macro to other comment types in clojure
+Let's see why this is useful by first comparing the comment macro to other comment types in Clojure.

 ## Example 1

-To comment out a line, you can prefix it with one or more `;`.
+To comment out a line, you can prefix it with one or more semicolon.

 ```clojure
 ;; (defn hello [s]